Mro-Khimi people: Origins

 According to traditional accounts, the Mro-Khimi people originated from a region known as Twipin (Tibet).
 From there, they gradually migrated southward, residing in Rokon for approximately thirty years.
 They then settled at Cha Phawi Mountain for about 300 years, before moving to Khang Lyhn Mawi in Paletwa, and eventually into Rakhine State.

-According to the Rakhine chronicles, the Mro people were the first people who enter Arakan.
+According to the Rakhine chronicles, the Mro people were the first people to enter Arakan.
 The Mro people once ruled as emperors in Rakhine State and established two "Mro" dynasties.
 The dynasty lasted for about 25 years, from 131 AD to 156 AD.

 During the reign of King Dasara (c.
 AD 485), Mro-Khimi chief Rahoila was sent to find the lost statue of Mahamuni.
 Chronicles refer to “Kwae Mwae Mro”, indicating early Buddhist influence.

 The first known Christian conversion among the Mro-Khimi occurred in April 1932 in the Mi Chaung region of Paletwa.

 In July 1960, the Gospel of the Mara reached Mro-Khimi communities, though many continued traditional spirit offerings.